sharon-ku/soyouwontforget/process/journal.md

 - Is scope too large considering time limit?
 - What are the 2-3 sad memories that I will present?
 - How do I present those memories?
 Image?
 Text?
 Video?

+## Sunday, July 18, 2021, at 11:32am

+###Today's focus: Reflecting on the idea of play and storytelling approaches

+I researched some game design methods by fetching out my old notes from [Prof. Enric Llagostera](https://enric.llagostera.com.br/)'s Intro to Game Design course.
+His lectures were filled with gems and helped to guide my design choices for this game.

+Here are some of the notes I took:

+###Playtesting

+- Playtesting is important! (need to add this to my to-do list: make a playtesting schedule)

+###Play:

+- Play is **carnivalesque**.
+It seeks equilibrium between creation and destruction.
+  - My game: character digs out/replays memories with the goal of destroying it.
+- Play is **personal**, linked to our individual memories.
+- Success is determined by how well the player plays the game.
+  - A reminder to my game: if I create a good game, I can get the player emotionally invested in it.
+- Think back to an experience I've had with a well-played game.
+  - One game I really enjoyed playing is [Under a Star Called Sun](https://duckduckgo.com) by Cecile Richard.
+It also delves into the concept of grief, presenting it beautifully with storytelling, visuals, and music.
+- Play is **disruptive** + breaks the status quo.
+  - Guess this ties to the whole idea of speculative play.
+In my case, I'm reflecting on how manipulation of memory can be ruinous in the context of abolishing grief.

+###Storytelling:

+- Stories are connected to our **memories**.
+- Stories can be told using a variety of in-game elements.
+  - I want mine to use **images, setting, characters, and sound** as the main narrative elements:
+    - Images: in presenting the Memorywash app interface, setting, etc. --> need to figure out how abstract I want these to be
+    - Setting: the tunnel of memories (very cute), the memory setting (more emotional and relatable)
+    - Characters: app mascot, main character, sad memory personified, characters within the memory
+    - Sound: mix of happy and sad, piano playing
+- I want to use stories **as a quest and as a choice**:
+  - Player actions allow story to progress.
+  - The story becomes a source of tension and experience.
+- A thought I had: I can progress the story based on the kinds of memories that the player chooses to encounter.
+  - This can be tied in with the action of digging into the memories.
+Digging is a process that leads to choice.
+  - Ex of branching path: If you click A: a happy memory tugs at you, but you have to dig really deep to find it.
+If you click W: a really really sad force lingers nearby, drawing you in and overwhelming you.
+- Branching structure: I want to go with a reconverging branching structure.
+  - Why?
+    - I want to conclude with 1 ending.
+    - I want the player to choose between multiple memory paths along the way.
+    - Less complicated than "shrub" structure, where there are too many paths.

+### Reflections when designing game stories:

+1. Why does this game/story matter?
+2. Perspective: who is telling the story?
+3. Storyboarding